VAhafonov/SiFiGAN/performance_measure.md

 We see ```27.9424 infer/sec``` value that is 30% faster than jit model.

 ## Try to use half precision(FP16) inference
-I've generated jit model in fp16 mode, served it via nv-triton and made decoding.
+I've generated jit model in fp16 mode, served it via nv-triton, and made decoding.
 I've seen that model output from jit in fp32 and jit in fp16 have difference in values.
-But according to my ears wav from these tensors sound same or almost same.
+But according to my ears wav from these tensors sound the same or almost the same.
 I am sure that there is some metric that can tell us how much two sounds are similar (like audio fingerprint or like structural metrics in image processing - SSIM or gradient metric).
-Unfortunately I don't have enough time to research and implement this kind of metric. <br>
+Unfortunately, I don't have enough time to research and implement this kind of metric. <br>
 I have repository with test sounds generated from different serving models(pt-fp32, pt-16) you can compare them. https://github.com/VAhafonov/sounds <br>
 Let's try to analyze performance of jit FP16 model.